textpattern/textpattern.github.io/administration/preferences-panel.md

 # Preferences panel

 The Preferences administration panel is where you configure the everyday operation of your Textpattern site.
 Along with the [Languages administration panel](http://docs.textpattern.io/administration/languages-panel), most of Textpattern's site-wide settings can be configured and fine-tuned.
-Preferences are grouped for convenience:
+Preferences are grouped for convenience.

 On this page: